The-Marcy-Lab-School/7-1-0-react-context/README.md

 ## Solution: useContext

 The solution is to create something called a **Context**.

+In plain english, "context" means:

+> the circumstances that form the setting for an event, statement, or idea, and in terms of which it can be fully understood and assessed.

+In React, Context is the combination of:
-Think of Context as an object where we can store global data and that any component within that context's scope can access that data.
+1. an object where we can store global data and
+2. a "wrapper" component that provides its data to all descendants

 <img src='./notes-img/instagram-context-diagram.svg' style="max-width: 800px">